-Under the Clery Act, please note that campus clinical psychologists in Student Health Services are "confidential resources" and are not mandated to report any information that are disclosed to them.
-However, as a matter of policy, campus clinical psychologists are encouraged, if and when they deem it appropriate, to inform persons being counseled of the procedures to report crimes on a voluntary basis for inclusion into the annual crime statistics.
+Under the Clery Act, campus clinical psychologists (professional counselors) in Student Health Services are "confidential resources" and are not mandated to report any information that are disclosed to them.
+However, as a matter of policy, campus clinical psychologists are encouraged, if and when they deem it appropriate, to inform persons being counseled of the procedures to report crimes on a voluntary or confidential basis for inclusion into the annual crime statistics (Administrative Procedure 3520).